governifyauditor/goldenflow-showcase-project/README.md

 ![Github branch name](https://github.com/governifyauditor/goldenflow-showcase-project/blob/main/img/golden2.PNG?raw=true)

 ### Open PR - Finish story
-3. Modify 4 of the branches.
-Open 3 PR (2 of the branches with the PT story ID on the name, and 1 using the branch that doesn't have the PT story ID on it).
+4. Modify 4 of the branches.
+5. Open 2 PR of the branches with the Pivotal Tracker story ID on the branch name.
+6. Create another PR using the branch that doesn't have the Pivotal Tracker story ID on it.
-4. Finish the 4 stories on PT.
+7. Finish the 4 stories on Pivotal Tracker by clicking on the `Finish` button.

 ### Merge PR - Deliver story
-5. Merge 2 PR (1 having the PT story id on the name, 1 not having it).
-Please, check Heroku or wait 5 minutes between each merge to ensure it is deployed before adding new changes so it deploys twice.
+8. First, merge one PR having the Pivotal Tracker story ID on the branch name.
+9. Now, please check Heroku or wait 5 minutes to ensure it is deployed beforethe next step.
+10. After the first PR is deployed, merge the another PR but this time the one that its name does not contain the Pivotal Tracker story ID.
-6. Deliver the 4 stories.
+11. Deliver the 4 stories by clicking on the `Deliver button`.

 ## Join in Bluejay's system
 Follow this steps: